wiseman-timelord/Chat-VulkanLlama/README.md

 * This program is designed to be run on Windows/WSL/Python, it will not work in Windows/Python without WSL, this is because of the use of, `jaxlib` and `jax[cpu]`.

 ### DISCLAIMER:
 * This program is in no way affiliated with the Llama 2 developers, it merely is a Chatbot that runs through the use of Llama 2 GGML based. models.
-* The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file, if this were the case with MPT, it would be called MPTRobot, however,
+The Llama 2 model has been chosen because it is the only local language model that has been reviewed on YouTube to my knowing at the time of, inception and creation, that are able to correctly write a ".json" file, if this were the case with MPT, it would be called MPTRobot.
-* Llama2Robot uses ".yaml" files, so it should be more than compitent at the task of, reading and creating, multi-line output to be used for other purposes, such as complex, commands and operations.